The Best Household Germ Killers

 • Another option to find EPA registered choices: read a product's label and look for words like kills germs or eliminates bacteria.
 Until a manufacturer proves its product kills germs through verified testing, it may not make such public health claims on its label.

-One Of The Best Household Germ Killers - Basic Bleach
+Chlorine Bleach Is One Of The Best Household Germ Killers

-Chlorine bleach - the kind that's not safe for colors - is a strong economical disinfecting agent that has been used for decades.
+Chlorine bleach - the kind that's not safe for colors - is a potent, economical disinfecting agent used for decades.
 Look for bleach containing 5.2 to 8.25 percent sodium hypochlorite.

 But you don't need to - and shouldn't - bathe your surfaces in pure bleach to get beneficial effects.
 Because bleach is so strong, always dilute it with water.

-You will find different bleach-to-water ratios for use with regular bleach, depending on the source.
-The CDC recommends 1/3 cup of bleach per gallon of water or 4 teaspoons of bleach per quart.
+Depending on the source, you will find different bleach-to-water ratios for use with regular bleach.
+The CDC recommends 1/3 cup of bleach per gallon of water or 4 teaspoons per quart.

 Some product labels recommend a slightly stronger 1/2 cup of bleach per gallon or 2 tablespoons per quart.